A monotonic MM-type algorithm for estimation of nonparametric finite mixture models with dependent marginals: Simulation study

 \section{Simulation study}

-Our simulation study uses the setting of \citet*{levine2024smoothed}.
+Our simulation study uses the setting of \cite{levine2024smoothed}.
 In order to make our exposition self-contained, we describe this setting again in brief.
 In particular, we use $100$ replications of four independent artificial datasets of sizes $n=300$, $500$, $700$, and $900$ that have been generated from the mixture model \eqref{model} with $m=3$ clusters of equal proportions.
-The densities involved are bivariate with the dependence mechanism described by a Farlie-Gumbel-Morgenstern (FGM) copula \citet*{nelsen2007introduction} pp. $77-84$ with parameters $-0.5$, $0.5$, and $0$, respectively.
+The densities involved are bivariate with the dependence mechanism described by a Farlie-Gumbel-Morgenstern (FGM) copula \cite{nelsen2007introduction} pp. $77-84$ with parameters $-0.5$, $0.5$, and $0$, respectively.
 The marginal densities are normal and Laplace distributions with mean $\mu$ and standard deviation $\sigma$.
-Specific choices for each of the clusters are given in the Table \eqref{tab:marginals}.
-To initialize the algorithm, the data are partitioned into $m$ groups using the $k$-means algorithm.
-The initial weights are set to be equal to proportions of observations belonging to each group.
-The starting densities $f_{j}^{0}$, $j=1,\ldots,m$ are bivariate Nadaraya-Watson kernel estimates obtained using points assigned to a particular group by the $k$-means algorithm.
-The bandwidth matrix is selected using the two-stage plug-in selector of \citet*{duong2003plug}.
-This selector is based on the idea of selecting the first stage pilot bandwidth as a minimizer of the SAMSE (Sum of Asymptotic Mean Squared Errors) criterion.
-The suggested selector is implemented using the $R$ package $ks$ \citet*{duong2007ks}.
-The bandwidth matrices are kept fixed after initialization to preserve monotonicity of the algorithm.
+Specific choices for each of the clusters are given in the Table ~\ref{tab:marginals}.